cindyorangis/so-rag/README.md

 ## Adding New Manuals Later

+For policy docs:
 1. Drop new PDFs into `ingest/pdfs/`
-2. Run `python ingest.py` again from your home machine
+2. Run `python ingest.py`

+For procedure manuals:
+1. Drop new PDFs into `ingest/pdfs/procedures/`
+2. Start Ollama: `ollama serve`
+3. Run `python ingest_procedures.py`

-3. New content is appended to Supabase — no redeployment needed
+New content is appended to Supabase — no redeployment needed.

 ---